IMPORTANT INFORMATION ABOUT THE PROPER USE AND RISKS OF Gonal-f® RFF* Redi-ject™ (follitropin alfa injection) for subcutaneous use

 - twisting (torsion) of your ovary if you already have certain conditions such as ovarian cysts, OHSS, pregnancy and previous abdominal surgery.
 Twisting of your ovary may lead to blood flow being cut off to your ovary.

-- pregnancy with and birth of multiple babies; Having a pregnancy and giving birth to multiple babies at a time increases the health risk for you and your babies.
+- pregnancy with and birth of multiple babies with more than 1 baby.
+Having a pregnancy and giving birth to more than 1 baby at a time increases the health risk for you and your babies.
 Your healthcare provider should tell you about your chances of multiple births.

 - birth defects in a baby born after an ART cycle (IVF or ICSI).
 Your chances of having a baby with birth defects may increase depending on: